 Is the attainment of happiness linked to the ability of each person to accept or refuse life as it is?
 Are there people who have a greater aptitude for happiness than others?

-Abraham Maslow, the father of so-called "humanistic" psychology, believes that yes.
-He identifies two essential factors that define this ability to happiness: to solve concrete problems rather than live withdrawn and escape social norms or social conditions.
+Abraham Maslow, the father of so-called "humanistic" psychology, believes so.
+He identifies two essential factors that define this ability to achieve happiness: to solve concrete problems rather than living withdrawn and to escape social norms or social condition.

-In addition, he asserts that one achieves happiness by accessing a higher degree of self-realization.
+In addition, he asserts that one achieves happiness by attaining a higher degree of self-realization.

 There are also several other models and theories that value, among other things, research and concentration on the "present moment" to achieve a certain level of happiness.
-In fact, any activity that requires concentration of attention here / now would bring us closer to this state, the goal being to recreate these conditions as often as possible in everyday life. .
-This attitude then becomes a kind of philosophy, happiness springing from a host of small daily acts.
+In fact, any activity that requires concentrating attention on the here and now would bring us closer to this state, the goal being to recreate these conditions as often as possible in everyday life.
+This attitude then becomes a kind of philosophy, with happiness springing from a host of small daily acts.

 Happiness can also be expressed through "cosmic participation" or the feeling of participating in something greater than oneself, something that both encompasses and contains us.
 We are referring here to the very meaning of life and to a much more spiritual definition of happiness.

 From a more existential point of view, would happiness be accessible only in the hereafter, after death?
-Some believe that yes and that our journey on earth would be only a preparatory step.
+Some believe so, and feel that our journey on earth is only a preparatory step.
 For these thinkers, it is not the goal that counts, but the journey towards that goal.

 A personal evaluation

 So!
-Is happiness an abstract concept, a concrete reality, or is it wavering between one and the other?
-It is certainly not easy to define it, to circumscribe it and even less to define it.
+Is happiness an abstract concept, a concrete reality, or does it waver between one and the other?
+It is certainly not easy to define it.
 This is not the purpose of the IBL (index), we do not claim it.
-However, it is his evaluation that interests us, an assessment that is rooted in people's perceptions of themselves and the life they lead.
+However, it is the evaluation that interests us, an assessment that is rooted in people's perceptions of themselves and the life they lead.